Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 5

 Over (209)

-- Miami and its opponents have exceeded the total 48.8% of the time this season (40 out of 82).
-That's less often than New York and its opponents have (44 out of 82).
+- New York's games have gone over the total 53.7% of the time this season (44 out of 82), which is more often than Miami's games have (40 out of 82).

-- As a moneyline underdog this season, the Heat are 8-16, while the Knicks are 27-14 as moneyline favorites.
+- As a moneyline underdog this year, the Heat are 8-16, while the Knicks are 27-14 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!